-The diagrams that follow are from a larger piece of work that expands on the position designations (You can view the entire piece which goes through each phase of the game and how we can apply data analysis to improving a team’s system), but briefly: defensemen are replaced by backs or wingbacks to make supporting the forwards and jumping into the play a bigger part of their identity.
+The diagrams that follow are from a larger piece of work that expands on the position designations (You can view the which goes through each phase of the game and how we can apply data analysis to improving a team’s system), but briefly: defensemen are replaced by backs or wingbacks to make supporting the forwards and jumping into the play a bigger part of their identity.

 Principles of Playing Behind the Net

 Before I get into examples, there is one other point I want to articulate about offensive zone strategy and that is the net front presence.
 I don’t believe it is wise to simply plant a player in front of the net at all times.
 I do feel that many teams will feel compelled to have a player defending their net at all times, however.
 So, if the offensive team simply makes continuous, cycling runs towards the net with multiple players at different times, it creates confusion among the defenders and will likely end up with an open player elsewhere on the ice, or lead to the offensive team outnumbering the defending team at the net.